renpy/renpy/sphinx/source/screens.rst

     * If present, the third element is a function that adjusts the scrolling speed, based on how close to the pointer is to an edge.
-The function should take a number between 0.0 and 1.0, and return a number in the same range.
+The function should take a number between -1.0 and 1.0, and return a number in the same range.
 The default function returns its input, and implements proportional scrolling.
-A function that always returns 1.0 would implement constant-speed scrolling.
+A function that returned -1.0 or 1.0 based on the sign of its input would implement constant-speed scrolling.

 `xadjustment`
     The :func:`ui.adjustment` used for the x-axis of the